 Knott’s Berry Farm

-- Ride policies regarding social distancing and sanitation
+- New ride policies in place regarding social distancing and sanitation.

 Six Flags Magic Mountain